 What Do You Do When Your Whole World is About to Implode?

-You probably never thought you would be looking at a program like this.
+You probably never thought you would be here.

 You thought when you got married that it would be forever.